Eliza Emily Donnithorne: As inspiration for Miss Havisham

 The claim that Eliza Donnithorne inspired the character of Miss Havisham in Great Expectations has been part of Australian literary lore since at least the last decades of the 19th century.

 Charles Dickens never visited Australia, but he was interested in the Australian colonies and wrote frequently about them in his weekly journal, Household Words.
 There are several theories as to how he may have encountered the story of Eliza Donnithorne.

 One 1935 newspaper report describes Donnithorne's father, James, as "a great friend of the famous writer", but offers no source for this statement.

 Another theory suggests that the Sydney-based social reformer Caroline Chisholm, who met Dickens in England in 1850 and corresponded with him about the Australian colonies, may have told Dickens about Donnithorne.
 Chisholm's descriptions of life in New South Wales were published in Dickens' Household Words, and the character of Mrs Jellyby in Dickens' Bleak House was likely based in part on Chisholm.
 Chisholm would have had opportunity to hear about Donnithorne: she ran a school for girls in Newtown, near Donnithorne's home; Chisholm and her husband were part of the same small Sydney philanthropic circle as Donnithorne's father; and Chisholm and Eliza Donnithorne were at one point treated by the same Sydney doctor.

 Some versions of the story speculate that Dickens' sons, two of whom spent time in Australia, told the story to their father.
 However, they arrived in Australia after Great Expectations was published.

 Other historians propose an alternative explanation: that Dickens did not base Miss Havisham on Donnithorne, but that Sydney readers drew the connection when Great Expectations was published in 1861, and over time embellished Donnithorne's story with details borrowed from Dickens' book.
 This is the tentative conclusion reached by Evelyn Juers in her 2012 book The Recluse, the most thorough recent investigation of the story.

 In popular culture and the arts

 Opera: Miss Donnithorne's Maggot is a 1974 operatic work, with music by Peter Maxwell Davies and text by Randolph Stow.

 Literature: Eliza Donnithorne features in the 1987 children's novel I Am Susannah by Libby Gleeson (Angus & Robertson).

+Literature: Lost Expectations-The story of the real Miss Haversham by Alan Wardrope (New Holland Publishers (Australia) Pty Ltd) is a 2011 biographic novel depicting the life and times of Eliza Emily Donnithorne.